ArminShahamati/TivanCoin/README.md

 * Addresses creation using a deterministic approach [EdDSA](https://en.wikipedia.org/wiki/EdDSA)
 * Data is persisted to a folder

-> Naivechain uses websocket for p2p communication, but it was dropped to simplify the understanding of message exchange.
+> TivanChain uses websocket for p2p communication, but it was dropped to simplify the understanding of message exchange.
 It is relying only on REST communication.

 #### Components communication
 ![Components communication](doc/components.png)